asteroid-lang/asteroid/index.md

 Asteroid supports functional programming style pattern matching on the arguments of a function.
 When a pattern matches the corresponding function body is executed.
-Here is a  Quicksort implementation That demonstrates this functionality.
+Here is a  Quicksort implementation that demonstrates this functionality.
 We see three distinct patterns (indicated by the `with` keyword) each with their own implementation of the corresponding function body,
 ```
 -- Quicksort